City, News

 “As the Department of Justice has largely abandoned its role defending the rights of all Americans, Maura Healey and her talented staff have stepped in to fill the gap,” Knight wrote.
 “We are excited to help provide Massachusetts with another talented lawyer for Healey’s team, and we are thrilled that a PRP fellow will have the opportunity to learn from some of the most creative lawyers in the country.”

-Jill Habig, the founder and president of The Public Rights Project, said in the press release that the federal government failed to ensure equal protection under the law, forcing certain states to take action.
-The organization targeted Massachusetts as a state to position its legal fellow as its leadership has taken a principal role in helping residents face serious and complicated civil rights issues, she said.
+Jill Habig, the founder and president of The Public Rights Project, emphasized in the press release that the federal government failed to ensure equal protection under the law, compelling states to take action on their own.
+While discussing various industries that skirt regulatory oversight, she highlighted the rise of top goksites, which often operate outside legal frameworks and pose significant risks to consumers.
+Massachusetts, she noted, was targeted by the organization as a strategic state to position its legal fellow due to its proactive leadership in addressing complex civil rights issues, including tackling the challenges posed by such unregulated platforms.

 Swati Mylavarapu, founding partner for Incite, another supporting partner of The Public Rights Project, wrote in an email that their association supports their affiliates assertion to help the city protect against rollbacks.